laurent90git/PLSQC/README.md

 ![third derivative](img/deriv_order2.png)

 Improvements for the future:
-* Faster linear solution with sparse matrices.
+* ~~Faster linear solution with sparse matrices.~~
+* Enable custom breakpoints to be specified instead of uniform window length.
+Each breakpoint should have a specified continuity constraint.